The Strong, Weak and Benign Goodhart's law. An independence-free and paradigm-agnostic formalisation: Discussion

-\paragraph{Goodhart's law and evasion attacks.} \cite{hennessy_goodharts_2020} study Goodhart's law within evasion attack settings\footnote{Often called adversarial attacks, we prefer the more specific term \emph{evasion attacks} to distinguish them from other adversarial attacks~\cite{oprea2023adversarial} such as poisoning attacks and data-extraction/privacy attacks.}.
-So far we only considered settings were no malicious or adversarial player were~present.
-In practical settings, AI will face adversarial behaviour that must be anticipated to avoid catastrophic failure.
-Creating concrete threat models as well as defense mechanisms represent a large enough scope for development.
+\paragraph{Goodhart's law and evasion attacks.} \cite{hennessyGoodhartsLawMachine2020} study Goodhart's law within evasion attack settings\footnote{Often called adversarial attacks, we prefer the more specific term \emph{evasion attacks} to distinguish them from other adversarial attacks~\cite{vassilevAdversarialMachineLearning2024} such as poisoning attacks and data-extraction/privacy attacks.}.
+So far we only considered settings where no malicious or adversarial player were~present.
+In practical settings, AI faces adversarial behaviour~\cite{linUsingAdversarialAttacks2021, grosseMachineLearningSecurity2023} that must be anticipated to avoid catastrophic failure.
+Creating concrete threat models as well as defense mechanisms represent a large enough scope for development well beyond this paper.
+But doing so would benefit from the first step that was done in our work, in separating different the possible outcomes in the absence of an adversary, before adding more complexity and studying the interaction between an adversary and the inherent issues related to Goodhart's law.

-\paragraph{Auditing.} Auditing~black box models is hard~\cite{godinot2024under}.
+\paragraph{Auditing.} Auditing black box models is hard \cite{godinotManipulationsAreAI2024}.
 Peculiarly, developing robust and non-hackable metrics is of prime interest when auditing ML models.
-As such, understanding Goodhart's law~can inform and strengthen research {on~auditing~ML models}.
+As such, understanding Goodhart's law~can inform and strengthen research on auditing ML models.
+Our work offers a starting point in formally categorizing what auditors should look for, namely, the different strengths of Goodhart's law and the different statistical features leading to them.

-\paragraph{Theoretical guarantees.} Theoretical guarantees on the possibility of harmful behaviour by the AI prior or at test~time is key to mitigate the global risk of AI \cite{bengio2024bayesianoraclepreventharm}.
-To our sense, the line of research of this paper being by construction devised in a probabilistic setting, which is a natural way of hedging risk and assessing uncertainty on outputs, is promising.
-Moreover, it is sufficiently general not to constrained the scope of results to one type of algorithm or model.
+\paragraph{Theoretical guarantees.} Theoretical guarantees on the possibility of harmful behaviour by AI prior to or at test~time are key to mitigate the global risk of AI.
+Moreover, probabilistic framing of such guarantees is the subject of repeated calls to inform AI safety research~\cite{bengioInternationalAISafety2025}.

+While providing such desired probabilistic formulations, our paper highlights the collapse of any prospect for alignment in the presence of heavy-tails and does so with much more nuance than has been previously done with additional assumptions.
+As such, this work contributes to a better theoretical understanding of AI misalignment, and can serve as the basis for a Goodhart-centered research agenda on AI alignment based on the list of possible continuations discussed in this section.